 Here are some examples of roadblocks you might experience:

 Are you procrastinating?
 While some people derive energy from saving things for the last minute – nothing motivates us like deadline pressure – this can also lead to less-than-stellar results.
 If something is important, give it the time necessary to produce the outcome you want.
 Feeling overwhelmed?
 Divide your goal into small daily actions that keep the plan moving forward.
-Click here for more tips on how to break your procrastination habit.

 Are you afraid of failure?
 If you don’t try, you can’t fail, right?
 On the other hand, if you don’t attempt the task, how will you ever know whether you could have done it?
 To be successful, sometimes you have to force yourself out of your inertia.
 Better to take a wrong turn than no turn at all.
 As productivity expert Laura Stack says in her book Doing the Right Things Right, no one achieves things just by thinking about them.
 Staying in motion leads to results.